lgbt-foundation/whitepaper/whitepaper.md

 Today marks the start of a new phase in which we aim to secure that every LGBT person has the same opportunities and privileges as anyone else.
 In future we will use resources from the LGBT Foundation to actively support members of the LGBT community in instances where they are vulnerable, distressed, or suffering from repression or inequality, from financial assistance to support political activism to logistical and operational support.
 And we will finally make the elusive economic power of the Pink Economy tangible and usable to further our rights and acceptance.

-That’s why I would like to call on the global LGBT community, it’s allies, and related interest groups to get involved with the LGBT Foundation.
+That’s why I would like to call on the global LGBT community, its allies, and related interest groups to get involved with the LGBT Foundation.

 Please visit [link]www.lgbt-token.org[/link] to learn more and join this major effort to make a meaningful difference for the LGBT community.